lindseypgill/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 #### Options
 * **Owner is manadatory**<br>When set to Yes the owner or analyst field becomes mandatory and must be selected to continue

-### Asset Details
+### Assets
-The Asset Details form allows an analyst or customer to associate assets to a request.
+The Asset form allows an analyst or customer to associate assets to a request.
 By default, all assets that are associated to the customer are shown however it is also possible to associate assts which are shared with the customer, or perform general searches on assets that reside at the customer site, or more widely in the system.
 It's possible to associate multiple assets to each request.

 * View Asserts owned and user directly by a customer
 * View Assets shared with a customer (directly or via their membership to groups or organizations the asset has been shared with)